kvdomingo/kengpt/README.md

 ### 2. Install Dependencies

-Open a terminal in the root directory of your local Chatbot UI repository and run:
+Open a terminal in the root directory of your local KenGPT repository and run:

 ```bash
 npm install